 - Physical Geography This unit explores in detail the geographical processes that form and change our world.
-Plate tectonics, erosional processes, mass movement, climate the weather. change, and biogeography are all investigated to give a greater understanding of the ecosystems, landforms and overall physical environment in which we live in. - Oceanography Oceanography uncovers the secrets of the deep and explore global issues relating to our oceans.
+Plate tectonics, erosional processes, mass movement, climate change, the weather, and biogeography are all investigated to give a greater understanding of the ecosystems, landforms and overall physical environment in which we live in. - Oceanography Oceanography uncovers the secrets of the deep and explore global issues relating to our oceans.
 Case studies into a marine ecosystem and current issue (whaling, fishing, tourism, piracy) relating to the use of oceans will enable students have a deeper understanding behind the complex issue of natural resource management.

 - Development Geography This unit is studied in relation to a country profile.
 Causes of inequality and the attempts to reduce poverty in countries around the world are examined. - Political Geography Political Geography allows students to develop an understanding of political tension and conflicts that are in our world today and strategies to try and resolve these issues.
-Interesting case studies are drawn from a variety of locations such as North Korea, former Kurdistan, Afghanistan, or wherever global current events are profiled. - Interactions and Patterns along a Continental Transect - An investigation of the Tropic of Capricorn is used to show the amazing variation of environments along this line of latitude. - Geography of Crime In this unit students investigate the linkages geographical location. between environmental quality and crime.
-They will study a range of criminal activities and the extent to which they can be or effected by reduced through management of geographical features.
+Interesting case studies are drawn from a variety of locations such as North Korea, former Kurdistan, Afghanistan, or wherever global current events are profiled. - Interactions and Patterns along a Continental Transect - An investigation of the Tropic of Capricorn is used to show the amazing variation of environments along this line of latitude. - Geography of Crime In this unit students investigate the linkages between geographical location, environmental quality and crime.
+They will study a range of criminal activities and the extent to which they can be affected by or reduced through management of geographical features.

-Geography Society and Culture
+Links to Stage 6 subjects can include: Geography Society and Culture